zhaofeng-shu33/principal_sequence_of_partition/README.md

 # How to build
 `main2.cpp` is the user-implemented part.
-In the `core` directory, `Eigen` library is used and should be installed before running `CMakeLists.txt`.

 # CMake with GTest
 Testing is enabled by default, which requires gtest library.
 To disable it, run `cmake` with `-DENABLE_TESTING=OFF`